 What are single purpose devices?

-In the world of EMM, single purpose devices are devices built and designed specifically to run a particular program or algorithm for a certain purpose or to accomplish one or more tasks specific to a particular business.
-In the Android Enterprise Recommended jargon family, the single purpose devices are known as dedicated devices.
+In the world of EMM, single-purpose devices are devices built and designed specifically to run a particular program or algorithm for a certain purpose or to accomplish one or more tasks specific to a particular business.
+In the Android Enterprise Recommended jargon family, single-purpose devices are known as dedicated devices.
 They were previously known as (formerly called corporate-owned single-use, or COSU).

 Single-purpose devices were earlier manufactured specifically for certain business purposes.
 Historically, an electric drill or a crane are also classic examples of single-purpose devices.
 With the advent of computational operations, computers and single-purpose devices were always manufactured and used separately.
 Devices used for work were not interchangeable and businesses heavily relied on bespoke or ruggedized devices for accomplishing tasks.
 With the arrival of MDM, mobile devices and computers are used for business purposes by locking them to single or multiple business apps, making them the most easy-to-access single-purpose devices.